CESNET/metacentrum-user-docs/docs/contact/index.md

 ## User support request

-- Email <meta@cesnet.cz>
+- Email <meta@cesnet.cz>.
-- Working hours Mo - Fri, 9 a.m. - 5 p.m. (national holiday excluded)
+- Working hours Mo - Fri, 9 a.m. - 5 p.m. (national holiday excluded).
+- We speak Czech, Slovak and English.

 !!! note
     The <meta@cesnet.cz> email will target Metacentrum service support team only.
 If your issue spans broader than Metacentrum, or if you are not sure which computing service is the one you need to contact, address the request to the top-level EINFRA user support <einfra-support@einfra.cz>.